Lakandula: The Battle of Bangkusay, June 1571

 When the Spaniards first came to Manila they were kindly accepted, but over time the natives understood that it had meant subservience to them.
-It wasn't long before Spanish power in Luzon was challenged.
-A first battle took place on 24 May 1570 where the natives were defeated.
+It was not long before Spanish power in Luzon was challenged.
+A first battle took place on May 24, 1570, where the natives were defeated.
 A month later, Tarik Sulayman of Macabebe attacked Manila, convincing Rajah Sulayman to join the battle against Legazpi.
 Macabebe and Sulayman's forces were defeated, and the Datu of Macabebe was killed in what history would record as the Battle of Bangkusay Channel.
 (The similarity of names has caused some confusion between these two leaders, but Tarik Sulayman and Rajah Sulayman were different individuals – one survived the battle, and the other did not.)

-Lakandula had refused to join Macabebe and Sulayman's coalition, but among the prisoners taken by the Spanish after the battle were two of his nephews and a number of his officers.
+Lakandula had refused to join Macabebe and Sulayman's coalition, but among the prisoners taken by the Spaniards after the battle were two of his nephews and a number of his officers.
 When questioned, they said that they had been on the scene only as observers, not as combatants.
 Legazpi let them go to demonstrate his confidence in Lakandula.

-Joaquin notes that this was a wise choice on Legaspi's part: "If he had been playing a double game before, Lakan Dula now became earnest in supporting the Spanish.
+Joaquin notes that this was a wise choice on Legazpi's part: "If he had been playing a double game before, Lakandula now became earnest in supporting the Spanish.
 It may be he who persuaded the fugitive Soliman to surrender and return to the good graces of Legazpi."

 Expedition to Pampanga and Bulacan, late 1571

-Later that year, Legaspi sent Martin de Goiti to spread Spanish rule to the peoples of what are now the provinces of Bulacan and Pampanga, particularly the territories of Lubao with Macabebe, Guagua on September 14, 1571.
+Later that year, Legazpi sent Martin de Goiti to spread Spanish rule to the peoples of what are now the provinces of Bulacan and Pampanga, particularly the territories of Lubao with Macabebe, Guagua on September 14, 1571.
 One month later they conquered Calumpit and Malolos in November 14 of the same year.
 Legazpi conceded these settlements under Spanish rule.
 He sent Lakandula and Sulayman with him, because, as one account has it, "if so great a chief should go with him, when the Tagalogs and Pampangos saw that he had given obedience to His Majesty, they would give it also."

 The account continues: "Lacandola agreed to go, and served with two ships provided at his cost, and distinguished himself by performing much service for His Majesty, and went along so the said Pampangos would give him obedience, as in fact they did."

 These boats were joangas (karakoa), a type of seacraft capable of carrying 300 men each, which, as Dery points out, were common in Maritime Southeast Asia.